ivonunes/plumekit/docs/start/getting-started.md

 ## Install the CLI

-PlumeKit ships a single CLI, `plumekit`, that scaffolds, serves, migrates, and builds your app, and drives the Plume templating toolchain in-process.
+PlumeKit ships a single CLI, `plumekit`, that scaffolds, serves, migrates and builds your app, and drives the Plume templating toolchain in-process.

 ```sh